PoojaKammili/WebAPI_ConventionalRouting/README.md

+Basic_WebAPI_ConventionalRouting

 📘 Description

-This project is a Basic ASP.NET Core Web API built to demonstrate conventional routing and core Web API concepts.
+This is an ASP.NET Core Web API application demonstrating conventional routing and core Web API concepts.
-It implements CRUD operations for Employee management using a clean, layered structure with services.
+The application manages Employee data and performs CRUD operations using controller actions and a service layer.

-This project is created for learning, interview preparation, and hands-on practice as part of a .NET backend development journey.
+This project is built for learning and interview preparation to strengthen .NET Web API fundamentals.

 🚀 Features

+Create, Read, Update, and Delete Employees

-ASP.NET Core Web API using Conventional Routing
+Uses ASP.NET Core Web API with Conventional Routing

-CRUD operations on Employee resource

-Controller-based API structure
+Controller and Service-based architecture

+Model Binding and request handling

-Proper HTTP response handling (Ok, NotFound, CreatedAtAction, NoContent)
+Proper HTTP responses (Ok, NotFound, CreatedAtAction, NoContent)

-Separation of concerns using Service layer

-Model binding and request validation

-Clean and readable code structure
+Clean project structure with Controllers, Models, and Services

 🧱 Tech Stack